pegros/PEG_LIST/help/sfpegActionHandlerCmp.md

 The **sfpegActionHandlerCmp** component subscribes to the custom **sfpegAction** LWC Message Channel to receive action requests from **sfpegActionBarCmp** components within the tabs/pages.

-It relies on a LWC **sfpegActionBarCmp** component to display a vertical menu accessible from the utility bar.
+It relies on a LWC **[sfpegActionBarCmp](/help/sfpegActionBarCmp.md)** component to display a vertical menu accessible from the utility bar.

-The Aura **sfpegActionUtilityCmp** component includes a **sfpegActionHandlerCmp** component and provides additional Aura supported action types.
-When configuring the utility items of an App, only one of these components should thus be included.
+It is included in the Aura **[sfpegActionUtilityCmp](/help/sfpegActionUtilityCmp.md)** component and provides then additional Aura supported action types.
+When configuring the utility items of an App, only one of these two components (**sfpegActionUtilityCmp** or **sfpegActionHandlerCmp**) should thus be included.